 - Dec.
 25: Christmas Day

 The holidays marked with an asterisk will be celebrated on the specified date only when it happens to be Monday, otherwise the holiday shifts to the following Monday.

 Employers must allow paid annual leave of 15 days after one year of service.
 It is mandatory for employees to take a minimum 6 days of annual leave in a year.
 Up to 4 years of annual leave can be accrued.

-Social security of Columbia pays for 84 days or 14 weeks (based on 48-hour work week) of leave or total at 100% of the remuneration if a female employee has made contributions to the social security system.
+Social security of Colombia pays for 84 days or 14 weeks (based on 48-hour work week) of leave or total at 100% of the remuneration if a female employee has made contributions to the social security system.
 The Substantive Labor Code mandates maternity leave for all women employees in the private sector.
 Other statutes cover public sector employees.